Jumping on a trampoline has become a popular pastime among children and for adults.

 As a result, every trampoline owner should understand how to preserve their trampoline from blowing away.
 We’ll go over the most useful approaches in the next part.

-The wind speed that blows your trampoline fluctuates and is dependent on the location where the trampoline is situated.
+The wind speed that blows your trampoline fluctuates and depends on the location where the trampoline is situated.
 There have been instances where a wind speed of 4 mph was enough to lift the trampoline a few feet off the ground.

 As a result, it’s critical to understand how to protect your trampolines because they’re expensive toys, and no one wants to lose something so valuable.

-How to prevent a trampoline from blown away
+How to prevent a trampoline from being blown away

 Trampoline anchoring tips

 Storms can result in trampolines being blown away.
 They could blow onto trees, neighbor’s gardens, or railway lines, completely destroying your favorite trampoline for adults.